 It was all anticipation, we thought that Mandalay Bay was going to buy the company and everything was going to be okay, then that week everything just kind of fell apart and in the last day or two they told us that Vince had bought it.

-Some of us that had already worked for Vince before, we had a lot of curiosity of what was going to happen.
+Some of us that had already worked for Vince before, we had a lot of curiosity about what was going to happen.
 There were a lot of uneasy guys in the locker-room, with people not knowing their futures.
-For me personally I didn’t want to move back up to New York again, so there was a lot of uncertainty for me but I ended up going to do some work in Japan.
+For me personally, I didn’t want to move back up to New York again, so there was a lot of uncertainty for me but I ended up going to do some work in Japan.

 What did you make of the whole Invasion angle?

 Hindsight is always twenty-twenty, you look back and I feel they should have just left it alone.
 Vince could have owned it but he could have let somebody else run it and you could have still had the competition with the guys in two separate companies, he could have made a killing but Vince has an ego and Eric had an ego and they both wanted to own the wrestling world.
-With that in mind I think ego took over and he brought the company and converted it into one but I think they look back now and should have kept it as two single companies.
+With that in mind, I think ego took over and he brought the company and converted it into one but I think they look back now and should have kept it as two single companies.

 You never went back to WWE, but did make appearances for TNA and began a feud with The Dudley Boyz, what was it like working with them?